| |

 struggle against the superior power of so many

-The crucial conference probably took place on
+'reasonable and mature people'. | The crucial conference probably took place on

 4 September and a few days later Mahler travelled to Vienna to